ivanfioravanti/wine_variety_classification/README.md

 python wine_all.py --no-provider-csv                         # Run tests but don't save individual provider results to CSV files
 ```

-## Model Performance

-Initial testing shows varying performance between models.
-For example:
-- llama3.1: 61.60% accuracy
-- llama3.2: 49.20% accuracy

-Results may vary based on the specific models and configurations used.
+## Fine-tuning models with MLX
+See [LORA.md](LORA.md) for instructions on how to fine-tune models using LoRA with MLX.

 ## TODO

 - [ ] Test google-genai python package for Gemini
-- [ ] Fine tune models with MLX with distillation (Llama 3.2)

 ## DONE

 - [x] Try [MLX Omni Server](https://github.com/madroidmaq/mlx-omni-server) for Apple MLX tests
+- [x] Fine tune models with MLX with distillation (Phi-3.5-mini-instruct)

 ## Contributing